philip-ndikum/TemporalScope/CONTRIBUTING.md

 - **[Numpy-style docstrings](https://numpydoc.readthedocs.io/en/latest/format.html)** with type hints are required to conform to the project's documentation standards.
 - Write clear and concise commit messages.
 Adhere to [conventional commit convention](https://www.conventionalcommits.org/en/v1.0.0/).
 - Include comments and docstrings where necessary to improve code readability.

+Once Hatch and pre-commit are installed, checks run automatically before each commit, ensuring your code meets project standards.
+The CI pipeline also verifies these checks before merging.

+> TIP:
+Most IDEs and text editors have plugins to help adhere these standards.

 ---
 ## Reporting Issues & Requesting Features